 Student is expected to Meet Expectations for Clinical Evaluation Tool (CET) in order to pass the course.

 It is understood student MAY NOT meet all of the CETs in the beginning weeks of the course.
-It is expected the student will be meet all of the CETs within the last weeks of the clinical experience.
+It is expected the student will be meet all the CETs within the last weeks of the clinical experience.

 If student Meet Expectations in all CETs, it is optional for the course instructor of record to write a narrative note.